-Ventolin Versión GDSv28-IPIv10

-Ventolin

-INHALER

-Salbutamol

-QUALITATIVE AND QUANTITATIVE COMPOSITION

-VENTOLIN Inhaler is a pressurised metered-dose inhaler which delivers 90 micrograms, 100 micrograms or 200 micrograms salbutamol per actuation, into the mouthpiece of a specially designed actuator.
+VENTOLIN INHALER CFC-FREE Salbutamol QUALITATIVE AND QUANTITATIVE COMPOSITION VENTOLIN INHALER CFC-FREE is a pressurised metered-dose inhaler which delivers 100 micrograms salbutamol (as sulphate) per actuation, into the mouthpiece of a specially designed actuator.
+The inhaler also contains the CFC-free propellant HFA 134a.
+Each canister contains at least 200 actuations.
+CLINICAL INFORMATION Indications Pharmaceutical form: Pressurised inhalation, suspension.

-CLINICAL INFORMATION

-Indications

-PHARMACEUTICAL FORM: PRESSURISED INHALATION, SUSPENSION.
 Salbutamol is a selective beta2 adrenoceptor agonist indicated for the treatment or prevention of bronchospasm.
 It provides short acting (four hours) bronchodilation in reversible airways obstruction due to asthma, chronic bronchitis and emphysema.
 For patients with asthma salbutamol may be used to relieve symptoms when they occur and to prevent them prior to a known trigger.
 Bronchodilators should not be the only or main treatment in patients with persistent asthma.
-In patients with persistent asthma unresponsive to VENTOLIN, treatment with inhaled corticosteroids is recommended to achieve and maintain control.
-Failing to respond to treatment with VENTOLIN may signal a need for urgent medical advice or treatment.

-Dosage and Administration

-VENTOLIN has a duration of action of 4 to 6 hours in most patients.
+In patients with persistent asthma unresponsive to VENTOLIN IHALER CFC-FREE, treatment with inhaled corticosteroids is recommended to achieve and maintain control.
+Failing to respond to treatment with VENTOLIN IHALER CFC-FREE may signal a need for urgent medical advice or treatment.
+Dosage and Administration VENTOLIN has a duration of action of 4 to 6 hours in most patients.
 Increasing use of beta2 agonists may be a sign of worsening asthma.
 Under these conditions a reassessment of the patient's therapy plan may be required and concomitant corticosteroid therapy should be considered.

-As there may be adverse effects associated with excessive dosing, the dosage or frequency of administration should only be increased on medical advice.

-VENTOLIN Inhaler is administered by the inhaled route only, to be breathed in through the mouth.

-In patients who find co-ordination of a pressurised metered-dose inhaler difficult a spacer may be used with VENTOLIN Inhaler.

-Babies and young children using the VENTOLIN inhaler may benefit from the use of a paediatric spacer device with a face mask (for example the BABYHALER).
-(Recommended statement "for example the BABYHALER" is for use only in those markets where the Babyhaler spacer device is available).
-(See Clinical Studies).

-RELIEF OF ACUTE BRONCHOSPASM
+(See Warnings and Precautions) As there may be adverse effects associated with excessive dosing, the dosage or frequency of administration should only be increased on medical advice.
+VENTOLIN is administered by the oral inhaled route only.
+In patients who find co-ordination of a pressurised metered-dose inhaler difficult a spacer may be used with VENTOLIN.
+Babies and young children using VENTOLIN INHALER CFC-FREE may benefit from the use of a paediatric spacer device with a face mask (for example the BABYHALER[TM]).
+RELIEF OF ACUTE BRONCHOSPASM • Adults 100 or 200 micrograms.

-Adults

-100 or 200 micrograms.

 Children

 100 micrograms.
 The dose may be increased to 200 micrograms if required.

 PREVENTION OF ALLERGEN OR EXERCISE-INDUCED BRONCHOSPASM

-Adults
+• Adults

 200 micrograms before challenge or exertion.

 Children

-$100\ \mathrm{micrograms}$ before challenge or exertion.
-The dose may be increased to $200\ \mathrm{micrograms}$ if required.
+100 micrograms before challenge or exertion.
+The dose may be increased to 200 micrograms if required.

 CHRONIC THERAPY

 Adults

 Up to 200 micrograms 4 times daily.